bioinfodlsu/regulated-cell-death-playground/README.md

 **Operating system:** Linux, Windows, or macOS

-We tested our code on an environment running R 4.4.1 and Bioconductor 3.19.
+We tested our code in an environment running R 4.4.1 and Bioconductor 3.19.

 ### Cloning our repository